-As already mentioned, Proposition 1.1 does not naively generalise to locally finite graphs: there are locally finite graphs whose topological cycle space contains a circuit that is not a thin sum of circuits that are geodetic in the traditional sense, i.e. when every edge has length 1.
+As already mentioned, Proposition 1.1 does not naively generalise to locally finite graphs: there are locally finite graphs whose topological cycle space contains a circuit that is not a thin sum of circuits that are geodesic in the traditional sense, i.e. when every edge has length 1.
 Such a counterexample is given in Figure 3.1.
-The graph H shown there is a subdivision of the infinite ladder; the infinite ladder is a union of two rays $R_x = x_1x_2\cdots$ and $R_y = y_1y_2\cdots$ plus an edge x_ny_n for every $n \in \mathbb{N}$, called the n-th rung of the ladder.
-By subdividing, for every $n \geq 2$, the n-th rung into 2n edges, we obtain H. For every $n \in \mathbb{N}$, the (unique) shortest $x_n - y_n$ path contains the first rung e and has length 2n - 1.
-As every circle (finite or infinite) must contain the subdivision of at least one rung, every geodetic circuit contains e.
-On the other hand, Figure 3.1 shows an element C of $\mathcal{C}(H)$ that contains infinitely many rungs.
-As every circle can contain at most two rungs, we need an infinite family of geodetic circuits to generate C, but since they all have to contain e the family cannot be thin.
+The graph H shown there is a subdivision of the infinite ladder; the infinite ladder is a union of two rays $R_x = x_1x_2 \cdots$ and $R_y = y_1y_2 \cdots$ plus an edge x_ny_n for every $n \in \mathbb{N}$, called the n-th rung of the ladder.
+By subdividing, for every $n \geq 2$, the n-th rung into 2n edges, we obtain H. For every $n \in \mathbb{N}$, the (unique) shortest x_n - y_n path contains the first rung e and has length 2n - 1.
+As every circle must contain at least one rung, every geodesic circuit contains e.
+On the other hand, Figure 3.1 shows an element C of C(H) that contains infinitely many rungs.
+As every circle can contain at most two rungs, we need an infinite family of geodesic circuits to generate C, but since they all have to contain e the family cannot be thin.

-The graph H is however not a counterexample to Theorem 1.2, since the constant edge lengths 1 do not induce a metric of H.
+The graph H is however no counterexample to Theorem 1.2, since the constant edge lengths 1 do not induce a metric of H.